 6. Mood swings (e.g. depressed, irritable, or anxious) mood, not lasting more than a few days.

 9. Transient, stress-related paranoid thoughts or severe dissociative symptoms.

 BPD patients are highly responsive to the feelings of others, but studies show that their empathy is impaired when it comes to identifying and describing feelings and taking the perspective of others.

 Causes and Treatment

 Today, BPD is no longer a life sentence.
 Studies have shown that some people recover on their own, some improve with weekly therapy, and some require hospitalization.
 Long-term treatment is required for maximum results, with symptom relief increasingly improving.
 A 10-year study showed substantial remission after ten years.
-The use of medication and DBT, CBT, schema therapy and some other modalities have proven helpful.
+The use of medication and DBT, CBT, schema therapy, and some other modalities have proven helpful.
 Most individuals with BPD have another co-occurring diagnosis, such as addiction and/or depression.
-Acute symptoms diminish more readily than temperamental ones, such as anger, loneliness, and emptiness and abandonment/dependency issues.
-Borderlines need structure and a combination of knowing that they’re cared about plus boundaries that are communicated calmly and firmly.
+Acute symptoms diminish more readily than temperamental ones, such as anger, loneliness, emptiness, and abandonment/dependency issues.
+People with BPD need structure and a combination of knowing that they’re cared about plus boundaries that are communicated calmly and firmly.
 Learn to be assertive, and set boundaries.
 Get How to Speak Your Mind- Become Assertive and Set Limits (and webinar: Be Assertive) For partners, it’s also important to seek therapy in order to raise your self-esteem.
 Get How to Raise Your Self-Esteem.
 See my blog on “How to Spot Manipulation” and my books and e-workbooks for helpful exercises.

 ©Darlene Lancer, LMFT 2013